2001 J.League Cup

 Statistics of J. League Cup, officially the 2001 J.League Yamazaki Nabisco Cup, in the 2001 season.

 Overview

-It was contested by 28 teams, and Yokohama F. Marinos won the championship.
+It was contested by 28 teams, and Yokohama F. Marinos won the cup.

 Results

-1st round
+First round

 The first legs were played on 4 April, and the second legs were played on 18 April.
 12 teams from the Division 1 and all 12 teams from the Division 2 entered this round.